digital-asset/daml/docs/source/daml/intro/5_Restrictions.rst

 In the above example, the time is taken apart into day of week and hour of day using standard library functions from ``DA.Date`` and ``DA.Time``.
 The hour of the day is checked to be in the range from 8 to 18.
 The day of week is checked to not be Saturday or Sunday.

-Now let's look at how the ``Redeem`` choice is exercised in a script:
+The following example shows how the ``Redeem`` choice is exercised in a script:

 .. literalinclude:: daml/daml-intro-5/daml/Restrictions.daml
   :language: daml